Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 #### Quoted triples (RDF-star)

 RDF-star quoted triples are represented using the `RdfTriple` message ([reference](reference.md#rdftriple)).
 Quoted triples are encoded in the same manner as triple statements, with the only difference being that [repeated terms](#repeated-terms) MUST NOT be used in quoted triples.
-The consumer SHOULD throw an error if a repeated term is encountered in a quoted triple.
+The consumer MUST throw an error if a repeated term is encountered in a quoted triple.

 Quoted triples may be nested up to arbitrary depth.
 The consumer SHOULD throw an error if the depth of the nesting exceeds the capabilities of the implementation.